Fraction-like rates from preferential voting: CLC structure

-where $x\rxi y$ means that $x$ precedes $y$ in the order $\xi$, and $x'$ denotes the element of $\ist$ that immediately follows $x$ in the order~$\xi$.
-In the following we will refer to such a situation as \dfc{CLC~structure}, and the total order~$\xi$ will be called an \dfc{admissible order} for the matrix $(v_{xy})$.
+where $x\rxi y$ means that $x$ precedes $y$ in the order $\xi$, and $x'$ denotes the element of $\ist$ that immediately follows $x$ in the order~$\xi$}.
+In such a situation the total order~$\xi$ will be called an \dfc{admissible order} for the matrix $(v_{xy})$.

-Our interest in the CLC structure derives from the following fact in connection with the CLC~projection procedure of \cite{crc,cri}:
+Our interest in the CLC structure derives from the following fact: